o3de/o3de.org/content/docs/tools-ui/patterns/error/components/log-table.md

 toc: true
 ---

-Log tables are used to convey a long stream of notification updates that occurred in succession.
+*Log tables* are used to convey a long stream of notification updates that occurred in succession.
 Each item in the log table is accompanied by a status indicator, which informs the user of items that require the user's attention.
-These are frequently used to signal errors/failures, warnings, or notification.
-As an example, the following image shows a log table with status indicators next to each item in the **Asset Processor**.
+These are frequently used to signal errors/failures, warnings, or information.

+For example, the following image shows a log table with status indicators next to each item in the **Asset Processor**.

 ![Event Log](/images/tools-ui/log-table/event-log.png)